 Cake 1.87 is one of the world's most powerful checkers engines for the PC platform, and plays stronger than any human.
 It is quite frustrating to play against it, but it is a great tool for analysis.

 Why is it so good?Cake makes use of an endgame database, which means it has perfect knowledge of the value of any endgame with few pieces.
 Few in this context means any number between 4 and 8, depending on whether you build/download the larger endgame databases.
 Cake also makes use of a self-generated opening book with 93'000 moves by default.
 You can expand this by downloading the huge opening book, which contains nearly 2 million moves, more than all human opening theory.
 Between opening and endgame, Cake makes use of sophisticated algorithms to choose its next move, searching approximately 2 million positions per second on a modern computer.
-Cake is much stronger than the famous Chinook program was at the time of its world championship matches against Marion Tinsley; although this is primarily due to the huge increase in computer processing speed over the last decade.
+Cake is much stronger than the famous Chinook program was at the time of its world championship matches against Marion Tinsley; both because algorithms and evaluation are much better, and also because of the huge increase in computer processing speed over the last decade.

 CreditsAll code in Cake is original code.
 However, no man is an island, and a lot of other people have been important in the development of Cake.

 - By far the most important person involved is Ed Gilbert, with whom I have had a friendly rivalry over the last nearly 20 years.